honest comparison

 Junocal vs Momence

 Momence built its reputation between roughly 2020 and 2024 as the operator-friendly alternative to Mindbody.
-Cleaner UI, lower price, faster shipping, native on-demand video.
+Cleaner UI, lower price, faster shipping, on-demand video built in.
 For four years it was the natural choice for studios switching off Mindbody who didn't want the Mariana Tek price point.
-In January 2025, Momence was acquired by Xplor — the same private-equity-backed group that owns Mariana Tek and Glofox.
-The complaints emerging since the acquisition match the documented pattern of category roll-ups: price increases on existing customers, longer contract requirements at renewal, processing rate increases, support quality drift after the original team turned over, and integration friction with the rest of the Xplor portfolio.
+On January 29, 2025, Momence was acquired by Clubessential Holdings — a private-equity-backed group that in September 2025 announced a merger with Xplor, the same group behind Mariana Tek and Glofox.
+The complaints emerging since the acquisition match the documented pattern of category roll-ups: price increases on existing customers, longer contract requirements at renewal, support quality drift after the original team turned over, and integration friction with the rest of the portfolio.
 Junocal is now what the original Momence was: the operator-friendly alternative built around the studio owning its data and its payments, with the structural difference that Junocal stays independent.
 A four-year-old promise is harder to keep than a freshly-made one, but Junocal is designed for it.

 Sources verified 2026-05.
 If a figure on this page has moved since, tell us and we'll update it.